DZ-ABDLHAKIM/tiktok-video-downloader/README.md

 - Use Case: Choose video frame rate based on your needs
 - Note: Actor automatically selects best available bitrate within chosen FPS

+### 📥 Download Control

+**💾 downloadVideo** (Boolean)
+- Default: `true`
+- Purpose: Enable or disable automatic video file downloads
+- Use Case: Set to `false` for metadata-only extraction to save costs and processing time
+- Note: When disabled, only direct URLs and metadata are extracted

 ### ⏱️ Processing Control

 **⏰ timeout** (Integer)